Express Scripts Won’t Cover Lilly’s Generic Insulin

 In short, the higher the list price of a drug, the more money a PBM stands to gain by including that drug on their formulary.

-It should be noted that although insurance companies may not cover the generic ‘Insulin Lispro’, the half-price option will still benefit those without insurance who are paying 100% out of pocket for their supplies.
+It should be noted that although insurance companies may not cover the generic ‘Insulin Lispro’, the half-price option will still benefit those without insurance who are paying 100 percent out of pocket for their supplies.
 People with diabetes on high-deductible health insurance plans will also have the generic as an option (paying list price) to reduce monthly out-of-pocket expenses before they’ve met their deductible.

 This news is the latest in an ongoing debate about who is to blame for the skyrocketing price of insulin in the U.S. Just this month, both PBMs and insulin manufacturers testified before a House of Representatives subcommittee.
 In what was a contentious hearing, neither party was willing to take responsibility and both seemingly blamed the other for the high list prices.